Accessing our Children's Integrated Therapy Service

 To help you to get the right level of support, please follow our 3-step process:

-1. Access our universal and targeted support offer and complete the East Sussex SEN Matrix
+1. Access our universal and targeted support offer

 • Please choose from one of the seven pathways.
 On each page you will find short videos and longer training videos as well as resources and links to help children and young people progress with their learning and development.
 Please watch appropriate videos and implement recommended strategies.